deamer-lang/.github/profile/README.md

 ## What is Deamer CC?

-Deamer CC is core tool of the Deamer Project (https://github.com/Deruago/theDeamerProject).
+Deamer CC is the core tool of the Deamer Project (https://github.com/Deruago/theDeamerProject).

 The tool is a Compiler and Ecosystem Generator.